Image depicting bioeconomy and biorefining

 Student Poster Session & Guidelines

-The workshop includes a poster session that is intended to provide industry interaction for RBI fellows and to communicate the breadth of research supported by RBI.
-Even if a project is just getting started this year, students are advised to present their work as it is a good opportunity to share the project scope and goals and receive useful feedback.
+The workshop included a poster session that provided industry interaction for RBI fellows and to communicate the breadth of research supported by RBI.
+Even if a project has just getting started this year, students presented their work as it was a good opportunity to share the project scope and goals and receive useful feedback.

-The poster session is on March 4th at 5-6pm in-person, and will be followed by a banquet dinner with keynote presentation.
+The poster session was on March 4th at 5-6pm in-person, and was followed by a banquet dinner with keynote presentation.

 Agenda